verosfbay/Credit_Risk_Analysis/README.md

 <img width="699" alt="Screen Shot 2022-07-17 at 4 04 17 PM" src="https://user-images.githubusercontent.com/95447175/179428326-01b3234c-13d8-4a50-b7c8-2ef7bbf4226e.png">

 ### EasyEnsembleClassifier model
-* The balanced accuracy score is about 65% (64.73)
+* The balanced accuracy score is about

-* The high risk precision rate is 1% with the recall at 72%, the low risk precision rate is 100% with a recall at 57%
+* The high risk precision rate is % with the recall at %, the low risk precision rate is % with a recall at %

 ## Summary
-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-If you do not recommend any of the models, justify your reasoning.
+Ultimately, choosing the right model to use is up to the company and is based on their risk-tolerance.
+If the model is very quick to reject applicants, the company may struggle to get enough business and lose money.
+On the other hand, if the model gives out loans left and right, the company may lose money to untrustworthy applicants.